 Section 182 of the CAA (42 U.S.C.A. § 7511a) requires that, for areas which exceed the ozone NAAQS, states must develop and implement a program that mandates certain major stationary sources develop and implement a RACT emission reduction program.
-The entire Commonwealth is treated as a "moderate" ozone nonattainment area for RACT purposes, because the Commonwealth is included in the Ozone Transport Region (OTR) established by operation of law under sections 184 and 176A of the CAA (42 U.S.C.A. §§ 7511c and 7506a).
+The entire Commonwealth is treated as a "moderate" ozone nonattainment area for RACT purposes, because this Commonwealth is included in the Ozone Transport Region (OTR) established by operation of law under sections 184 and 176A of the CAA (42 U.S.C.A. §§ 7511c and 7506a).
 Section 184(b) of the CAA addresses provisions for the SIP of a state included in the OTR.
-Section 184(b)(1)(B) of the CAA requires that states in the OTR, including Pennsylvania, submit a SIP revision requiring implementation of RACT for all major stationary sources of NOX and VOC emissions in the state and not just for those sources that are located in designated nonattainment areas of the state.
-Consequently, the Commonwealth's SIP must include regulations applicable statewide to affected major stationary sources of NOX and VOC emissions.
+Section 184(b)(1)(B) of the CAA requires that states in the OTR, including this Commonwealth, submit a SIP revision requiring implementation of RACT for all major stationary sources of NO_x and VOC emissions in the state and not just for those sources that are located in designated nonattainment areas of the state.
+Consequently, the Commonwealth's SIP must include regulations applicable Statewide to affected major stationary sources of NO_x and VOC emissions.

 The EPA's past implementation of regulations for revised NAAQS ozone standards have required OTR states to submit RACT SIP revisions based on the timeframe provided in section 184 of the CAA as measured from the effective date of designations made for those revised NAAQS, rather than from November 15, 1990.
-This requirement was first codified in 40 CFR 51.916 (relating to what are the requirements for an Ozone Transport Region under the 8-hour NAAQS?) for the 1997 ozone NAAQS, later codified for the 2008 ozone NAAQS in 40 CFR 51.1116 (relating to requirements for an Ozone Transport Region) and most recently codified for the 2015 8-hour ozone NAAQS in 40 CFR 51.1316 (relating to requirements for an Ozone Transport Region).
-Under these provisions, states in the OTR are required to submit SIP revisions addressing the RACT requirements of section 184 of the CAA not later than 2 years after the effective date of designations for nonattainment areas for the revised 2015 ozone NAAQS, or by August 3, 2020.
+This requirement was first codified in 40 CFR 51.916 (relating to what are the requirements for an Ozone Transport Region under the 8-hour NAAQS?) for the 1997 ozone NAAQS, later codified for the 2008 ozone NAAQS in 40 CFR 51.1116 (relating to requirements for an Ozone Transport Region) and most recently codified for the 2015 8-hour ozone NAAQS in 40 CFR 51.1316.
+Under these provisions, states in the OTR are required to submit SIP revisions addressing the RACT requirements of section 184 of the CAA not later than 2 years after the effective date of designations for nonattainment areas for the revised 2015 ozone NAAQS, or by August 3, 2020, which is 2 years after the effective date of August 3, 2018, for the designations for the 2015 ozone NAAQS.
+See 83 FR 25776.

-The Commonwealth is therefore required to implement RACT requirements statewide for major stationary sources of NOx and VOCs as part of a Federally approved SIP for attaining the 2015 ozone NAAQS and maintaining the 1997 and 2008 8-hour ozone NAAQS.
-These sources include combustion units, municipal solid waste landfills and municipal waste combustors, as well as other sources that are not regulated elsewhere in Chapter 129 through implementation of CTG (control technique guideline) recommendations for a source category.
-If the EPA finds that a state has failed to submit an acceptable SIP or has failed to implement the requirements of an approved SIP, sanctions will be imposed.
-However, sanctions cannot be imposed until 18 months after the EPA makes the determination, and sanctions cannot be imposed if a deficiency has been corrected within the 18-month period.
+States are required to "provide for implementation of RACT as expeditiously as practicable, but no later than January 1 of the fifth year after the effective date of designation," which was August 3, 2018 for the 2015 ozone NAAQS.
+See 40 CFR 51.1316(b)(3)(i); see also 40 CFR 51.1312(a)(3)(i).
+The Commonwealth is therefore required to implement RACT requirements Statewide not later than January 1, 2023, for major stationary sources of NO_x and VOCs as part of a Federally approved SIP for attaining the 2015 8-hour ozone NAAQS and maintaining the 1997 and 2008 8-hour ozone NAAQS.
+These major stationary sources include combustion units, municipal solid waste landfills and municipal waste combustors, as well as other sources that are not regulated elsewhere in Chapter 129.
+If the EPA finds that a state has failed to submit an acceptable SIP revision or has failed to implement the requirements of an approved SIP revision, sanctions will be imposed.
+However, sanctions cannot be imposed until 18 months after the EPA issues a determination of finding of failure to submit a SIP revision, and sanctions cannot be imposed if the deficiency has been corrected within the 18-month period after issuance of the finding of failure to submit.